 What is happening with democracy and elections in Europe?
-To encourage discussion and to share information about key issues in European politics, the International Foundation for Electoral Systems (IFES) holds monthly online discussions with experts and experienced practitioners, organised by its “Regional Elections Administration and Political Processes Strengthening” program and the IFES Regional Europe Office in Prague, Czech Republic.
+To encourage discussion and to share information about key issues in European politics, the International Foundation for Electoral Systems (IFES) holds monthly online discussions with experts and experienced practitioners, organized by its “Regional Elections Administration and Political Processes Strengthening” program and the IFES Regional Europe Office in Prague, Czech Republic.
 Participants have an opportunity to ask questions and voice their thoughts about the issue being discussed.

 The Democratic Resilience in Europe discussion series has received broad interest and high-level participation.
 An array of international good practices and recommendations have been identified, and these insights have provided integral input to the actions of election management bodies, observers, and advocacy groups.

-Since early 2020, IFES has held regular online discussions on issues related to electoral integrity and democratic processes in Europe.
-As of May 2022, 19 installments have been held, and in total over 1,900 people from 95 countries have participated.
-The audience is generally made up of interested members of the public with an interest in politics and elections, though not necessarily working in these fields.
+Since early 2020, IFES has held regular online discussions on issues related to electoral integrity and democratic resilience in Europe.
+As of November 2022, 23 installments have been held with the participation of over 2,200 people from 95 countries.

 "Ending Impunity: Investigating Money in Politics Offenses in Europe"

 Despite landmark legal reforms in Europe, corrupt behavior in the political process and irregular enforcement continue to make headlines in Europe.
 While the primary approach to political finance should be encouraging compliance rather than punitive sanctions, the threat of sanctions needs to be present to deter and make the role of money in politics more transparent and equitable.